kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 - Extend the CRI to have a user namespace mode and the user and group ID mappings.
 - Add a `userNamespaceMode` field to the pod spec.
 - Add the cluster-wide ID mappings to the kubelet configuration file.
-- Add a `UserNamespacesSupport` feature flag to enable / disable the user. namespaces support.
+- Add a `UserNamespacesSupport` feature flag to enable / disable the user namespaces support.
 - Update owner of ephemeral volumes populated by the kubelet.